10up/classifai/README.md

 - In the `Endpoint URL` field, enter your `Endpoint` URL from Step 1 above.
 - In the `API Key` field, enter your `KEY 1` from Step 1 above.

-### 3. Use "Recommended Content" block to display recommended content on your website.
+### 3. Use "Recommended Content" block to display recommended content on your website

 ## WP CLI Commands